Skip to navigation Skip to content

 Care assessment scheme codes

-Care recipient entered aged care prior to 1 January 2016
+Care recipient entered aged care before 1 January 2016

-will have all of the rental income from their former principal home excluded from the Aged Care means assessment.
-This includes if they:
+Before 1 January 2016 care recipient(s) must meet assessment conditions for rental income.
+That is, from their former principal home to be excluded from the Aged Care means assessment.

 Care recipient entered aged care on or after 1 January 2016